jesperkha/neon/docs/lang.md

 # Neon Language Documentation

-> **DISCLAIMER:** None of these features have been added yet since the compiler is not finished, however, all of these features will be present in the final product
+> **DISCLAIMER:** None of these features have been added yet since the compiler is not finished.
+However, all of these features will be present in the final product

 ## Hello World